AI-Driven Stabilization in Power Grids through Controlling Line Admittances: introduction

 Such studies, however, treat planning and operation as distinct stages: they first determine regulator placements on inter-area tie-lines and only then design control schemes for those predetermined sites.
 Although this decoupled methodology is computationally tractable, it is fundamentally suboptimal.
 Once regulator locations are fixed, it is impossible to realize truly optimal control for faults arising at different points in the system.

-To this end, we propose an Adaptive Admittance Controller (AAC) algorithm that autonomously stabilizes the power grid by adaptively tuning the admittance of transmission lines in response to line outages.
+To this end, we propose an Adaptive Admittance Controller (AAC) algorithm based on an AI-driven approach, in which RL combined with a graph neural network (GNN) autonomously learns a control policy directly from interaction with the power grid environment.
+Once trained, the algorithm can instantly determine which lines to control and by how much for any given fault scenario within a single calculation of the GNN.
 By integrating both planning and real-time operation, the RL-based algorithm demonstrates two key capabilities: (i) performs intelligent, selective intervention by strongly mitigating high-risk contingencies while avoiding superfluous actions during minor disturbances; (ii) determines the minimum necessary subset of transmission lines on which to install regulators to achieve near-optimal control, thereby substantially reducing deployment costs.
-Evaluating more than 105 fault scenarios in a simplified UK national grid model~\cite{pagnier2019inertia}, our approach provides a computationally efficient and economically viable solution, supporting the secure operation of future power systems with high penetrations of renewable energy sources.
+Evaluating more than 105 single-line fault scenarios in a simplified UK national grid model~\cite{pagnier2019inertia}, our approach provides a computationally efficient and economically viable solution, supporting the secure operation of future power systems with high penetrations of renewable energy sources.